Sorry, you need to enable JavaScript to visit this website.

 1. The Role of AESA

-The alternative dispute resolution of air transport users ensures passengers’ access to AESA to resolve their complaints in relation to incidents that occurred on flights as of 02/06/2023 included, while strengthening the compliance of the decisions issued by AESA by the airlines, as established in Ministerial Order TMA/201/2022.
+Alternative dispute resolution for air transport users ensures passengers’ access to EASA to resolve their complaints in relation to incidents occurring on flights as of 02/06/2023 inclusive, while strengthening the compliance of air carriers with decisions issued by EASA, as set out in Ministerial Order TMA/201/2022.

 2. Territorial competence of AESA